-Screening for BMI and follow-up therefore is critical to closing this gap and contributes to quality goals of population health and cost reduction.
-However, due to concerns for other underlying conditions (such as bone health) or nutrition related deficiencies providers are cautioned to use clinical judgment and take these into account when considering weight management programs for overweight patients, especially the elderly (National Heart, Lung, and Blood Institute [NHLBI] Obesity Education Initiative, 1998, p.
+Therefore, screening for BMI and follow-up is critical and will help in reaching the quality goals of population health and cost reduction.
+However, due to concerns for other underlying conditions (such as bone health) or nutrition related deficiencies providers are cautioned to use their best clinical judgment and when considering weight management programs for overweight patients, especially the elderly (National Heart, Lung, and Blood Institute [NHLBI] Obesity Education Initiative, 1998, p.
 91).